 For years, Austin and I lived on less than $1500 per month.
 My blog post showing our average monthly budget at $1500 per month is my most popular post, month after month.

 Well, life has changed quite a bit since I wrote that post.
+Prices have gone up because of inflation.

-Austin finished his degree and got a job in his degree field.
+Austin also finished his degree and got a job in his degree field.
 Because of his new job, we moved to a bigger (more expensive) city.
 We sold our incredibly inexpensive first home and bought one in our new location.

 Like before, I’m still not sharing what our actual income is.
 Any income that we earn above our monthly budget listed below gets saved to an emergency fund, goes towards paying off debt, or gets used on house projects.